 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments (a consensus of the Emerging Issues Task Force), which provides new guidance intended to clarify the presentation of certain cash flow items including debt prepayments, debt extinguishment costs, contingent considerations payments, and insurance proceeds, among other things.
-This ASU is effective for the Company beginning in interim periods starting in fiscal year 2019, and early adoption is permitted.
+This ASU is effective for the Company beginning in interim periods starting in fiscal year 2019.
 The adoption of this ASU is not expected to have a material impact on the Company's consolidated financial statements.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which provides new guidance on how an entity should account for leases and recognize associated lease assets and liabilities.
 This ASU requires lessees to recognize assets and liabilities that arise from financing and operating leases on the Consolidated Balance Sheet.
-The implementation of this standard will require application of the new guidance at the beginning of the earliest comparative period presented, once adopted.
-This ASU is effective for the Company beginning in interim periods starting in fiscal year 2020, and does allow for early adoption.
-The Company is in the process of assessing the impact this ASU will have on its consolidated financial statements.
+During 2017 and 2018, the FASB issued four ASUs that address implementation issues and correct or improve certain aspects of the new lease guidance, including ASU 2017-13, Revenue Recognition (Topic 605), Revenue from Contracts with Customers (Topic 606), Leases (Topic 840), and Leases (Topic 842), ASU 2018-01, Leases (Topic 842), Leases, and ASU 2018-11, Leases (Topic 842): Targeted Improvements.
+These ASUs do not change the core principles in the lease guidance outlined above.
+ASU No. 2018-11 provides an additional transition method to adopt ASU No. 2016-02.
+Under the new transition method, an entity initially applies the new leases standard at the adoption date versus at the beginning of the earliest period presented and recognizes a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+ASU No. 2016-02 and the related ASUs referenced above are effective for the Company beginning in interim periods starting in fiscal year 2020, and allow for early adoption.
+The Company is in the process of assessing the impact these ASUs will have on its consolidated financial statements.